 - 1. The installation of HydroStor chamber systems must be done in accordance with the latest published HydroStor Installation/Construction Guidelines.
 Visit Prinsco's website, www.prinsco.com, for the most up to date installation guidelines. - 2.
 Prinsco offers installation consultations to installing contractors.
 Contact your local Prinsco representative a minimum of 30 days prior to system installation to arrange a pre-installation consultation.
 Prinsco representatives are able to answer questions or address comments about the HydroStor chamber systems and explain the minimum installation requirements prior to the system being installed.
 Call 1-800-992-1725 to speak to a local Prinsco representative. - 3.
-The minimum cover height is 18" (450 mm) for HydroStor HS75 chambers and 23.5" (590 mm) for HS180 chambers.
-The minimum cover height is measured from the top of the chambers to the bottom of the pavement (asphalt, concrete, etc.) For installations without pavement, where rutting from vehicles may occur, the minimum cover height should be increased to 24" (600 mm) for the HS75 chambers and 30" (750 mm) for the HS180 chambers. - 4.
-The maximum cover height for HS75 & HS180 chambers is 8' (2.44 m) measured from the top of the chambers to the top of the pavement. - 5.
+The minimum cover height is 18" (450 mm) for HydroStor HS31 andHS75 chambers.
+The minimum cover height is measured from the top of the chambers to the bottom of the pavement (asphalt, concrete, etc.) For installations without pavement, where rutting from vehicles may occur, the minimum cover height should be increased to 24" (600 mm) for the HS31 and HS75 chambers. - 4.
+The maximum cover height for HS31 and HS75 chambers is 8' (2.44 m) measured from the top of the chambers to the top of the pavement. - 5.
 It is the contractor's responsibility to report any discrepancies with the bearing capacity of the subgrade materials to the design engineer. - 6.
-AASHTO M288 Class 2 non-woven geotextile must be used for the separation layer as indicated on the project plans. - Stone placement between chamber rows and around the perimeter of the chambers must follow the instructions indicated in the most recent HydroStor Installation/Construction Guidelines. - 8.
+AASHTO M288 Class 2 non-woven geotextile must be used for the separation layer as indicated on the project plans. - 7.
+Stone placement between chamber rows and around the perimeter of the chambers must follow the instructions indicated in the most recent HydroStor Installation/Construction Guidelines. - 8.
 Backfilling over the chambers must follow the requirements indicated in the most recent HydroStor Installation/Construction Guidelines. - 9.
 The contractor must refer to the most recent HydroStor Installation/Construction guidelines for a Table of Acceptable Vehicle Loads at various depths of cover.
 It is the contractor's responsibility to ensure that vehicles exceeding those listed in the table do not travel over the chambers.
 The use of temporary fencing, warning tape, and/or signs are commonly used methods to keep oversized vehicles out of the construction zone. - 10.
 The contractor must apply erosion and sediment control measures to protect the chamber system during all phases of site construction based on the local codes and design engineer's requirements. - 11.
 HydroStor chambers are covered under Prinsco's Limited Warranty Terms & Conditions.
 Contact your local Prinsco Representative for more information.